alexmccabe/nodejs-framework/README.md

 ## Deploying

-As previously mentioned, the `.env` file should not be commited to version control, and as such should also not be deployed to a live server.
+As previously mentioned, the `.env` file should not be committed to version control, and as such should also not be deployed to a live server.
 As this is the case, all environment variables should be made available to the application from the hosting environment itself.

 _Note: Heroku throws an error when there is both a `yarn.lock` and a `package-lock.json` in the root of the directory.
 So pick one and stick to it for the development process._